dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ## Optional Settings

-The following parameter settings do not have obvious effects but still benefit the barcode decoding accuracy.
+The following parameter settings do not have obvious effects but still benefit the barcode decoding **Accuracy**.

 ### Remove the Texture

 `TextureDetectionModes` is designed for detecting and removing the texture on the image.
 When `TextureDetecttionModes` is set to `TDM_GENERAL_WIDTH_CONCENTRATION`, you can set the sensitivity level of texture detection.
 The value range is between 1 to 9 and the larger the value of this parameter, the more obvious the texture detection effect is.

-If there exists texture area on the image, the `TextureDetectionModes` will definitely improve both the barcode decoding speed and accuracy.
-However, if there doesn't exist a texture area, the barcode decoding speed will be declined.
+If there exists texture area on the image, the `TextureDetectionModes` will definitely improve both the barcode decoding **Speed** and **Accuracy**.
+However, if there doesn't exist a texture area, the barcode decoding **Speed** will be declined.

 ### Filter out the Text

 `TextFilterModes` is designed for filtering the text on the image.
 Set the `TextFilterModes` to `TFM_GENERAL_CONTOUR` to make the text filter.
 The text filter is also available for sensitivity level settings from 1 to 9.
 Please note, the text filter will have no effects when you are using localization modes `LM_CONNECTED_BLOCKS` and `LM_SCAN_DIRECTLY`.

-If there exists a text area on the image, the `TextFilterModes` will definitely improve both the barcode decoding speed and accuracy.
-However, if there doesn't exist a text area, the barcode decoding speed will be declined.
+If there exists a text area on the image, the `TextFilterModes` will definitely improve both the barcode decoding **Speed** and **Accuracy**.
+However, if there doesn't exist a text area, the barcode decoding **Speed** will be declined.

 -->

 ## External Settings – Camera Enhancer Settings

-Users can optimize the parameter settings to prevent misreading but this is not the only way to improve the accuracy.
-For the video barcode decoding scenarios, promoting the quality of the video will definitely improve the barcode decoding accuracy.
+Users can optimize the parameter settings to prevent misreading but this is not the only way to improve the **Accuracy**.
+For the video barcode decoding scenarios, promoting the quality of the video will definitely improve the barcode decoding **Accuracy**.
 Although there are no camera control APIs in Dynamsoft Barcode Reader, you can still use Dynamsoft Camera Enhancer (DCE) APIs to take control of the input video streaming.
 DCE is an SDK that integrates the camera control APIs and video frame pre-processing features.
 It can be easily bound to the Barcode Reader and enable users to optimize the input video streaming when using the Barcode Reader.
-You can make the following setting to improve the accuracy of barcode decoding.
+You can make the following setting to improve the **Accuracy** of barcode decoding.

 ### Frame Filter

 When the frame filter feature DCE is enabled, a quick sharpness evaluation will be implemented on each video frame and the low sharpness frame will be discarded to ensure the barcode reader will process on high-quality frames only.
-Since the Barcode Reader doesn't need to process the blurry video frames, the accuracy will be highly improved.
+Since the Barcode Reader doesn't need to process the blurry video frames, the **Accuracy** will be highly improved.

 ### Enhanced focus

 This feature is highly recommended to be implemented on low-end devices.
-Enhancing the camera focus ability will reduce the blurry frames in the video streaming, which benefits the barcode reading accuracy.
+Enhancing the camera focus ability will reduce the blurry frames in the video streaming, which benefits the barcode reading **Accuracy**.

 ### Set Higher Resolution

 A higher resolution will promote the sharpness of the video frames and also enlarge the module size of barcodes.
-Setting the resolution higher will definitely benefit the barcode reading accuracy but sacrifice a bit of speed.
+Setting the resolution higher will definitely benefit the barcode reading **Accuracy** but sacrifice a bit of **Speed**.
 In addition, please remember to set the `scaleDownThreshold` to a higher value.
 When the `scaleDownThershold` is not big enough, the barcode reader will still process on the shrunken images.

 **Related API(s)/Parameter(s)**